DUNE/dune-justin/docs/justin-man-page.md

        COUNT, and REQUEST_ID is the assigned request ID number.

+AUTHENTICATION AND AUTHORIZATION
+       When first used on a given computer, the justin  command  contacts  the central  justIN  services and obtains a session ID and secret which are placed in a temporary file.
+You will then be invited  to  visit  a  web page on the justIN dashboard which has instructions on how to authorize that session, using CILogon and your  identity  provider.
+Once  autho- rized,  you can use the justin command on that computer for 7 days, and then you will be invited to re-authorize it.
+You can have multiple com- puters at multiple sites authorized at the same time.

 FILES
        A  session  file /tmp/justin.session.USERID is created by justin, where USERID is the numeric Unix user id, given by id -u